-- Once a change is requested the Consortium can no longer guarantee your services, session, site, or placement. - Parents/guardians who request a transportation change will be responsible for transporting their child until notified by transportation or Head Start. - At the bus stop, for safety purpose, no animals of any kind or size are to be within 50 feet of the bus stop. - No smoking allowed within 50 feet of Head Start Facilities or bus stops. - No cell phone usage or cursing allowed at the bus stop or buildings. - BUS RIDERS: Parents/guardians and authorized person must use hand to hand contact when escort children to and from the bus. - Parents/guardians and authorized person must use hand to hand contact with the bus monitor when children are boarding or being retrieve from the bus. - Any PARENTS/GUARDIANS AUTHORIZED PERSON who is responsible for either getting child off the bus or picking child up from a site will be expected to show their picture ID or have a clear copy of the ID saved on an electronic device, i.e. cell phone or tablet. - Children will only be released to the authorized person whose name has been listed on the child's emergency form.
+- Once a change is requested the Consortium can no longer guarantee your services, session, site, or placement. - Parents/guardians who request a transportation change will be responsible for transporting their child until notified by transportation or Head Start. - At the bus stop, for safety purpose, no animals of any kind or size are to be within 50 feet of the bus stop. - Parents/guardian please refrain from using your cell phone when putting your child on or getting them off the bus.
+Please be respectful and patient with your driver/monitor/staff.
+Remember there will be other children on the bus.
+If you have a concern with the driver/ monitor/Head Start staff, please contact your Program Manager - BUS RIDERS: Parents/guardians and authorized persons must use hand to hand contact when escorting children to and from the bus. - Parents/guardians and authorized person must use hand to hand contact with the bus monitor when children are boarding or being retrieve from the bus. - Any PARENTS/GUARDIANS AUTHORIZED PERSON who is responsible for either getting child off the bus or picking child up from a site will be expected to show their picture ID or have a clear copy of the ID saved on an electronic device, i.e. cell phone or tablet. - Children will only be released to the authorized person whose name has been listed on the child's emergency form.
 To make changes or additions to this list you must make an appointment with the Family and Community Specialist to complete a COS form in person. - Head Start parents must ensure that their child is signed in and/or out by an authorized person when riding the bus.
 The custody of a child must be transferred with hand to hand contact to/from Head Start staff, by signing in/out, upon arrival/dismissal. - Should a child have a medication(s) with a health care plan, the medication bag must be logged in on the transportation bus manifest form with the bus monitor/driver.
 No child may board the bus without their medication bag.
-If a child has a medication bag they must wear a red wristband the first 30 days of the program. - Contact the transportation department and your child's classroom to report your child's absence. - All Children must wear a wristband to enter the bus the first 30 days of the program.
+If a child has a medication bag they must wear a red wristband the first 30 days of the program. - If your child is not riding the bus on any particular day, Please contact your Transportation Dept. and your teaching team within the first (1st) hour of School or as soon as possible. - All Children must wear a wristband to enter the bus the first 30 days of the program.
 Anytime a child change site or classroom, they must wear a wrist band for 30 more days.
 No child will be permitted on the bus without a wristband during the 30-day period. - Teen siblings to the enrolled Head Start child may walk children from the bus, provided the teen siblings name is on the contact release form and presents to the bus driver a picture identification card, or have a clear copy of the ID saved on an electronic device, i.e. cell phone or tablet. - No adults are allowed onto a school bus without the permission from the driver.
 I understand if I do enter a bus without permission, I am trespassing, and it is a Federal offense subjected to fines and or jail time. - SELF TRANSPORT: Parents/guardians must be on time for pick up and drop off.
-Parents/guardians must use hand to hand contact from the car to the classroom and from classroom to the car.
+Parents/ guardians must use hand to hand contact from the car to the classroom and from classroom to the car.
 No children are to be left in the car unattended.